Jennifer Shahade

 Jennifer Shahade (born December 31, 1980) is an American chess player, poker player, commentator and writer.
 She is a two-time United States Women's Champion and has the FIDE title of Woman Grandmaster.

-Shahade is the author of the books Chess Bitch, Play Like a Girl, and most recently, Chess Queens, and co-author of Marcel Duchamp: The Art of Chess.
+Shahade is the author of the books Chess Bitch, Play Like a Girl, Chess Queens, and most recently, Thinking Sideways.
+She is also co-author of Marcel Duchamp: The Art of Chess.

 From 2018 to 2023, she was the Women's Program Director at the United States Chess Federation.
 She is also a MindSports Ambassador for PokerStars and a board member of the World Chess Hall of Fame in Saint Louis.

 Early life

 Shahade was born in Philadelphia, Pennsylvania, the daughter of FIDE Master Mike Shahade and Drexel University chemistry professor and author Sally Solomon.
-Her father is Lebanese and her mother is Jewish.
+Her father is Lebanese Christian and her mother is Lebanese Jewish.
 Her older brother, Greg Shahade, is an International Master.
 She attended Julia R. Masterman School.